 Have you ever seen the humble and lovable Shoeshine Boy and Underdog in the same place at the same time?
 No?
 I’m sure that’s just a coincidence.

 Underdog was the hero of his own cartoon show and could often be seen rushing to the aid of his sweetheart, Sweet Polly Purebred.
 He was famous for only speaking in rhymes, like his trademark phrase, “There’s no need to fear, Underdog is here!”

 The pup’s powers were similar to those of Superman, so long as he had his secret energy pills.
 But with all the phone booths he destroyed, you’d think he’d run out of places to change.

 6. Air Bud

-The literary master and Jack Russell Terrier, Wishbone, was always able to relate his modern life with his family to a famous work of literature, where he would imagine himself as the story’s hero.
 He’d save the day adorably dressed as characters from The Odyssey, Romeo and Juliet, The Adventures of Tom Sawyer, and tons of other classics.
 But he was mostly my hero for rescuing me from a day of classwork in middle school.
-When the television rolled into the room and that little pup appeared on the screen, I knew it was going to be a good day.

 10. Rin Tin Tin

-Which of your favorite hero pups did we miss?
+Which of these hero pups is your favorite?
+Which television or movie star dog should we add to the list?
 Bark your praise for movie and television hero dogs in the comments below!